≡ Menu

-But, as much as people hate on the hyphen – largely because of sentence additions such as this – you can’t get rid of the old boy.
+But as much as people dislike the hyphen, you can’t get rid of the old boy.
 Why?
-Because there are some phrases that cannot exist without the hyphen.
-Take the following for example:
+Because there are some phrases that cannot exist clearly without it.
+Take the following, for example:

-At first glance you might think this sentence looks fine and dandy.
+At first glance, you might think this sentence looks fine and dandy.
 But look again.
-Do I mean people moving slowly, or am I referring to people moving things; perhaps from my house to another?
+Do I mean people moving slowly, or am I referring to people moving things, perhaps from one house to another?

 The hyphen, dear reader, stops this trifling confusion dead in its tracks.

 The hyphen is a useful tool for joining words together to aid understanding.
-The hyphen keeps words neatly apart where necessary.
-It is also devilishly useful for making sure words like coat-tail don’t become unpronounceable single words, even though MS Word thinks it shouldn’t be hyphenated.
+It keeps words neatly apart where necessary.
+It is also devilishly useful for making sure words like coat-tail don’t become awkward, unpronounceable single words, even though MS Word thinks the term shouldn’t be hyphenated.

-So just how many more missing hyphens could end up making you look like a silly sausage?
+So just how many missing hyphens could end up making you look like a silly sausage?
 The answer, quite frankly, is a lot.
-And so, in this post, we explore ten of the silliest hyphen errors we’ve come across to date.
+In this post, we explore ten of the silliest hyphen errors we’ve come across to date.

 1. Odd People